PdxCodeGuild/class_lemur/2 Flask/labs/03 Contacts List Redux.md

 @app.route('/<name>/')
 def detail(name):
     """
-Sent a GET request, this view shows detailed information about one city Sent a PATCH request, this view updates the information for that city Sent a DELETE request, this view deletes that city from the json file PATCH requests redirect back to this route as a GET request DELETE requests redirect back to the home page
+This view renders a template with detailed information about one city
     """
     # read json files to get cities list
     # find the right city